nomaan-07/easylearn/README.md

 ## Introduction 🙋‍♂️

-Hello!
-I'm Nomaan, a passionate web developer based in Iran.
 This project, **Easy Learn**, is a culmination of my skills in HTML, CSS, JavaScript, and TailwindCSS.
 It's designed to be a comprehensive learning platform where users can explore various topics, engage with the community, and even purchase simulated courses.

 [![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fnomaan-07%2FeasyLearn&labelColor=%230f172a&countColor=%23059669)](https://visitorbadge.io/status?path=https%3A%2F%2Fgithub.com%2Fnomaan-07%2FeasyLearn)